CDLUC3/uc3-present/opensearch/README.md

 ## Date Normalization is Critical

-- Date/time filters are a primary filter in OpenSearch dashboard
+- Date/time filters are a primary filter in OpenSearch dashboards
 - Discovery tool provids a date historgram for analysis

 ----